PEM--/asv-la-soiree/devops.md

 sudo apt-get autoclean -y
 ```

-Now, we are starting our virtual server and declare it as a Docker Machine:
+Now, we are starting our virtual hosts and declare it as a Docker Machine:
 ```sh
 vagrant up --no-provision
 ```